 It's not about "quality" exactly, it is about being continuous lights.
 Hot light bulbs are a real pain, but the problem is such 500 watt bulbs are still dim for photography.
 In the brightest part of your house, maybe a well lighted kitchen or bathroom, count the watts of all the bulbs, and then try a normal sunshine daylight exposure (EV 15, f/16 1/125 second ISO 100), and see what you get.

 Studio lights have better studio features than speedlights.
 They are designed to mount all manner of lighting modifiers like umbrellas, softboxes, grids, snoots, etc. Good ones are fan cooled, etc. And they offer more power of course.
-Studio light are rated as watt seconds of electrical energy input.
+Studio lights are rated as watt seconds of electrical energy input.
+We call it power, but technically, it is of course energy.
 A regular fully powered speedlight will compare at about 75 watt seconds.
 Some speedlights are a little smaller, and of course, some studio lights are much bigger (and too big can be a bigger problem than too small... we can only turn them down so much, but we can always increase ISO a little)..

 Speedlights do work well in umbrellas (see Mounting Speedlights in Umbrellas).
 Compared to studio lights, speedlights are relatively low power (typically equivalent to 60 or probably 75 watt seconds), but umbrellas are normally used very close anyway (main light essentially as close as possible, for the soft light).
 The built-in speedlight reflector is no disadvantage for umbrellas ((24 mm zoom is 78x60 degrees, and I normally use 24 mm mounted at full umbrella shaft length).
 Do think reflected umbrellas, IMO shoot-through is a very special case only for very close distances, due to excessive spill, wasting 2/3 of the power out the back side (but the shoot-through can be placed VERY close, when it may not matter).
 See some speedlight power examples.